 This is a training certificate program designed to provide students the opportunity to acquire and/or enhance knowledge and skills for employment in administrative medical office technology.

 This is a career program designed for students to go directly into the labor market upon completion.
-Although some of the courses in this program will transfer to fouryear institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.
+Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.

-ltem # Title Credits
+Item # Title Credits:

 BUS 215 or OAD 133 3

 OAD 103 Intermediate Keyboarding 3

 OAD 211 Medical Terminology 3

-OAD 215 Health Information Management 3
+OAD 215 Health Information Manageme ent 3

-ltem # Title Credits
+Item # Title Credits:

 OAD 212 Medical Transcription 3

 OAD 214 Medical Office Procedures 3

 OAD 216 Advanced Health Information 3

 Management

 OAD 243 Spreadsheet Applications 3

 Total credits: 24